The Doon Dictionary

 Hand-Block Printing

 The heart of Jaipur craftsmanship.
 A design is carved into a teak wood block, dipped in dye, and stamped onto the fabric by hand.
-The tiny, beautiful variations in where the block lands are what creates the "Human Signature."
+The tiny, beautiful variations in where the block lands create what we call the “Human Signature.”

 -